a-rich/DJ-Tools/docs/developer_docs/playlist_filters.md

 - `is_filter_playlist`: returns `True` if a given `Playlist` should have the filter applied to its tracks
 - `filter_track`: returns `True` if a track should remain in the playlist after applying the filter.

-Once a `PlaylistFilter` is implemented, it must be added to the list of supported `COLLECTION_PLAYLIST_FILTERS`:
+Once a `PlaylistFilter` is implemented, it must be added to the list of supported `collection_playlist_filters`:

 ::: djtools.collection.config.CollectionConfig
     options: